 For information about credit transfer available to students with complete or incomplete study at this or other Institutions refer to Pathways for Higher Education to Higher Education

 For further information on credit transfer and how to apply visit ASK CDU

 Non-Commonwealth supported places

 Full fee paying places are available in this course.

 2022: Information about fees and charges can be found at Fees and Payments.

-Why study allied health services at CDU?
+Why study health at CDU?

 - Study online, on campus, full-time or part-time as it suits you